ThatXliner/blog/src/content/blog/advice-for-freshmen.md

 Some real examples:

   -	Someone built their own car and got into MIT.
-  -	A friend built small, simple projects, posted them on YouTube (EvanZhouDev), and ended up being noticed by a startup CEO who reached out to hire him.
+  -	My friend built small, simple projects, posted them on YouTube, and ended up being noticed by a startup CEO who reached out to hire him.
   -	Someone built their own laptop from scratch and received major media attention.
   -	I wouldn’t know cryptography if I hadn’t decided in middle school to build a chat app and Google everything (there was no ChatGPT then).